Mushymato/MiscMapActionsProperties/docs/temporary-animated-sprites.md

 Some of the above fields can be randomized with an offset chosen from a range.
 These must be defined via `RandMin` and `RandMax`.

-For example, this causes the `Motion` of the temporary animated sprite to have a random value between `-3,-3` and `5,5` every time it
+For example, this causes the `Motion` of the temporary animated sprite to have a random value between `-3,-3` and `5,5` every time it (re)spawns.
 ```js
 // Content Patcher "Changes" entry
 {